 The feasibility phase will gather baseline data, review existing conditions, utility and infrastructure conflicts, geotechnical data, permitting and community acceptance which will inform design options, determine potential improvements in risk reduction, and identify and address barriers to moving to the final design and implementation phases.
-This phase will
+This phase will include an examination of the site's geologic, ecologic, and human history leading up to its current degraded condition.
+Specific activities will include:

 - Data collection and field review

 - Convene the project taskforce

 - Visioning sessions with residents, developers, businesses and other stakeholders

 - Topographic location survey

 - Utility Coordination collection of as-builts and GIS data for project area

 - Permitting Evaluation

 - Community Data Gathering

 - Meetings and Coordination with task force, property owners, and project partners

 - Jacksonville Transportation Authority

-- Florida Department of Transportation
+- o Florida Department of Transportation

 - City of Jacksonville

-- Jacksonville Electric Authority
+- o Jacksonville Electric Authority

 - Pond (Emerald Trail design consultant)

 - Task force meets bi-monthly